Recloser: Applications

-Autoreclosers in action
+Reclosers in action

-Residential customers in areas fed by affected overhead power lines can occasionally see the effects of an autorecloser in action.
-If the fault affects the customer's own distribution circuit, they may see one or several brief, complete outages followed by either normal operation (as the autorecloser succeeds in restoring power after a transient fault has cleared) or a complete outage of service (as the autorecloser exhausts its maximum 4 retries).
+Residential customers in areas fed by affected overhead power lines can occasionally see the effects of an recloser in action.
+If the fault affects the customer's own distribution circuit, they may see one or several brief, complete outages followed by either normal operation (as the recloser succeeds in restoring power after a transient fault has cleared) or a complete outage of service (as the recloser exhausts its maximum 4 retries).

 If the fault is on an adjacent circuit to the customer, the customer may see several brief "dips" (sags) in voltage as the heavy fault current flows into the adjacent circuit and is interrupted one or more times.
 A typical manifestation would be the dip, or intermittent black-out, of domestic lighting during an electrical storm.
-Autorecloser action may result in electronic devices losing time settings, losing data in volatile memory, halting, restarting, or suffering damage due to power interruption.
+Recloser action may result in electronic devices losing time settings, losing data in volatile memory, halting, restarting, or suffering damage due to power interruption.
 Owners of such equipment may need to protect electronic devices against the consequences of power interruptions and also power surges.

-Sectionalizer Integration
+Sectionalizer integration

 Reclosers may cooperate with down-stream protective devices called sectionalizers, usually a disconnector or cutouts equipped with a tripping mechanism triggered by a counter or a timer.
 A sectionalizer is generally not rated to interrupt fault current however it often has a larger Basic Insulation Level, allowing some sectionalizers to be used as a point of isolation.
 Each sectionalizer detects and counts fault current interruptions by the recloser (or circuit breaker).
 After a pre-determined number of interruptions, the sectionalizer will open, thereby isolating the faulty section of the circuit, allowing the recloser to restore supply to the other non-fault sections.
 Some modern recloser controllers can be configured to have reclosers operate in sectionalizer mode.
 This is used in applications where protection grading margins are too small to provide effective protection co-ordination between electrical assets.